-Net cash used for investing activities was \$646 million for the six months ended July 1, 2017 compared to \$452 million for the six months ended July 3, 2016.
-The increase in cash used for investing activities was primarily due to increased capital expenditures of \$176 million compared to the prior year, which was primarily due to increased integration and restructuring activities in the U.S. and Canada.
+Net cash provided by investing activities was \$423 million for the six months ended July 1, 2017 compared to \$753 million for the six months ended July 3, 2016.
+The decrease in cash provided by investing activities was primarily due to increased capital expenditures of \$176 million as well as lower cash inflows from our accounts receivable securitization and factoring programs.
+The increase in capital expenditures was primarily due to increased integration and restructuring activities in the U.S. and Canada.
 We expect 2017 capital expenditures to be approximately \$1.2 billion, including capital expenditures required for our ongoing integration and restructuring activities.